 Method of Funding: Entry Age Normal Cost Method was approved by the Board of Trustees effective date of 7/1/2013.
 Amortization Period: The unfunded actuarial liability, including actuarial gains and losses, is amortized as a level dollar over 16 years beginning June 30, 2011.
 The 16-year period is decreased each year.
-As of June 30, 2019, the unfunded liability is amortized over 8 years.
+As of June 30, 2020, the unfunded liability is amortized over 7 years.
 Asset Valuation: The actuarial value of assets is equal to market value plus accrued contributions minus/plus the unrecognized gain/loss as of the valuation date.
 Each year's gain/loss is recognized over five years.
-Investment gains/losses are defined as earnings in excess of expected earnings (7.00% for FYE 2019 and 6.75% for FYE 2020) of the market asset value at the beginning of the year.
+Investment gains/losses are defined as earnings in excess of expected earnings (6.75%) of the market asset value at the beginning of the year.
 The absolute value of the total unrecognized gain/loss is limited to not more or less than 10% of the market value of assets.